ucsc2025-cse183/class_code/README.md

 - June 5 - Final project due
 - June 9 - Crowdgrader project review due

+IMPORTANT: The assignments that are posted are not final and can be revised by the instructor up to 2 weeks before they are due.

 ### Assignment submissions

 Assignments are to be submitted using the github created for you by the instructor.